Regular Flex Vs Senior Flex: What’s the difference?

 While it might not be the most optimal type of flex when trying to achieve accuracy, many players who use senior flex find that their ability to hit into the fairways and green is greatly improved.

-The downside to this is that a regular flex shaft and a golfer with a strong swing speed will almost always lead to better distance and greater accuracy.
-Though this is not to say that a senior flex golf shaft cannot contend, it is usually the type of flex that beginners graduate from or experienced golfers elect to use after a certain age.
+The downside to this is that a regular flex shaft and a golfer with a great swing speed will almost always lead to better distance and greater accuracy.
+Though this is not to say that a senior golf shaft cannot contend, it is usually the type of flex that beginners graduate from or experienced golfers elect to use after a certain age.

 Who should use it?